 Digital Rhetoric Behind & Beyond the Screen

 Attending this workshop at the RSA Summer Institute 2017 was an amazing experience where I made connections with colleagues and got to work on some really interesting projects.
-Below you will find the group projects I helped to complete during the Digital Rhetoric Behind & Beyond the Screen workshop.
+Below you will find the group projects I worked on with Yunye Yu and Jason Jarvis during the Digital Rhetoric Behind & Beyond the Screen workshop.

 One of the tasks from the Digital Rhetorics Behind & Beyond the Screen Seminar was to create a soundscape of the Herman B Wells Library.
 Working with Yunye Yu from Georgia State University and Jason Jarvis from Loyola Marymout University, we created the below soundscape.

 We also did work with physical computing using an Arduino uno.
 For our physical computing, we attempted to regulate the sound of the library with a device that made a sound if the library noise level got too high or too low.
 Physical computing is a litany of trial and error, so we were unable to complete our project.
 However, we were able to get the sound sensor to actually work and give a readout.

 How does sound regulate bodies?